- Safety and Health Topics

 Cadmium (Cd) is a soft, malleable, bluish white metal found in zinc ores, and to a much lesser extent, in the cadmium mineral greenockite.
-In 2011, US production of cadmium was estimated at 600 metric tons, down approximately 40% from the production levels 20 years ago (1992).
 Most of the cadmium produced today is obtained from zinc byproducts and recovered from spent nickel-cadmium batteries.
 First discovered in Germany in 1817, cadmium found early use as a pigment because of its ability to produce brilliant yellow, orange, and red colors.
 Cadmium became an important metal in the production of nickel-cadmium (Ni-Cd) rechargeable batteries and as a sacrificial corrosion-protection coating for iron and steel.
 Common industrial uses for cadmium today are in batteries, alloys, coatings (electroplating), solar cells, plastic stabilizers, and pigments.
 Cadmium is also used in nuclear reactors where it acts as a neutron absorber.
 While lithium ion batteries have made significant gains in popularity for lightweight electronic devices, new market opportunities for industrial applications of Ni-Cd batteries will continue to fuel cadmium use.
 Increased investment in solar power will also drive cadmium use in the future.
 China, South Korea, and Japan are the leading producers of cadmium in the world, followed by North America.

 Who is exposed to cadmium?